LlamaCppEngine

 Parameters:

-• filename – A filename or glob pattern to match the model file in the repo.
+• filename – A filename or glob pattern to match the model file in the Hugging Face repo.
+If this is set, repo_id must be set and model_path may not be set.

 • max_context_size – The context size of the model.